-This course is designed to provide extensive study of fundamental language skills in preparation for higher level writing courses.
-It is non-transferable and non-degree credit.
+This course provides extensive study of basic language skills in preparation for higher level writing courses.
+Students write paragraphs and short essays and develop an awareness of correct grammar, usage and mechanical skills.
 Students may choose the credit/no credit grading option.